Tullimbar

 Tullimbar lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Tullimbar's population is estimated at around 3,169 as of Nov 2025.
-This reflects an increase of 1,329 people (72.2%) since the 2021 Census, which reported a population of 1,840 people.
-The change is inferred from the resident population of 2,591 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 334 validated new addresses since the Census date.
-This level of population equates to a density ratio of 684 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Tullimbar's 72.2% growth since the 2021 census exceeded the non-metro area (5.7%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 79.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As of Feb 2026, the population of Tullimbar is estimated at around 3,171.
+This reflects a growth of 1,331 people since the 2021 Census, which reported a population of 1,840.
+The increase is inferred from AreaSearch's estimation of the resident population at 2,591 following examination of ABS data released in June 2024 and an additional 335 validated new addresses since the Census date.
+This results in a density ratio of 684 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
+Tullimbar's growth rate of 72.3% since the 2021 census exceeded that of Rest of NSW (5.9%) and its SA4 region, marking it as a growth leader.
+Interstate migration contributed approximately 79.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

 Frequently Asked Questions - Population